y-board/light-the-y/_modules/sound.md

     <summary markdown="span">Why Does This Happen?
     </summary>

     The `Yboard.play_note()` function is a **non-blocking** function, which means other functions that are called after it will actually run at the same time.
-However, the buzzer can only play one note at a time, so any additional `Yboard.play_note()` calls will wait until the one before has finished.
+However, the speaker can only play one note at a time, so any additional `Yboard.play_note()` calls will wait until the one before has finished.
     </details>

 ## Challenges